QuickBooks Enterprise vs. QuickBooks Online

 The following table shows a feature comparison between QuickBooks Enterprise and QuickBooks Online:

 QuickBooks Online features will be more basic or well-rounded, better suited for many businesses.
-Desktop versions of QuickBooks, such as QuickBooks Enterprise, have tools developed for specific scenarios and industries over the years.
+QuickBooks Enterprise has tools developed for specific scenarios and industries over the years.
 QBE may lack the mobility of QBO, but it more than makes up for it with its comprehensive feature set.

 Number of Users